bdelbosc/jqpoc/README.md

 Same for Consumer.java edit and run.

-Note that there are Metrics Graphite reporter to trace the size of the pending jobs.
+Note that there are Metrics configured to report pending jobs queue on a Graphite server.

 ## References